jamessizeland/tauri-iroh-todo/README.md

 # iroh-tauri-todomvc

+## NOTE

+This is a copy of <https://github.com/n0-computer/iroh-examples/tree/main/tauri-todos> with mobile build enabled, with CI, to help in debugging mobile issues.

 This TODO app was created as an example for how to use Iroh to add sync and networking capabilities to your app.